 - The godparents must also attend the Pre-Baptism Instruction Class (or a baptism class in their own parish).

 Summary of Steps for having your child baptized:

-- Obtain Baptism Registration Forms from Rectory Office or download a form from our website.
+- Obtain Baptism Registration Forms from Rectory Office or download a form below.
 After completing the Forms and attaching a copy of your child’s birth certificate, return them to the Rectory Office.

 - Take time to prayerfully consider the selection of Godparents, knowing that their role is sacred.
 In addition to meeting the basic requirements, godparents are called to set an example for your child, help hand on the faith, and have a lifelong relationship of prayer, faith sharing and love.

 - Once you have completed the Pre-Baptism Instruction and submitted all the necessary paperwork, you may schedule your child’s Baptism (see schedule below).

 However, it is customary for families to offer a gift to the parish in thanksgiving for their child’s baptism. $100 is a suggested offering, but we are grateful for your generosity, no matter what your means allow.
 Your offering should be given at the time of your child’s Baptism.

 - April 25, 2020